Posts : 741 Points : 1526 Reputation : 34 Join date : 2011-10-29 Age : 49 Location : Portugal

 Shooting is the main thing we're going to focus on.
 I simply can't tell you how to aim because you already know and your only path to improvement is practice.
 You might have bad habits, you might have a Fisher Price mouse, you might be playing with settings that are crippling your natural ability; I can tell you how to become aware of those things and fix them.
 But I can't write words that make you faster at snapping to center mass or unerring in your tracking of a flag runner.
 Aiming is largely muscle memory.
 You play and play and play and one day realize you aren't thinking about what you're doing, but are consistently landing on center mass with your crosshair before you even realize you've processed what's going on.
 You're probably at that stage already; it doesn't take long for the brain to adjust to using a mouse on a computer screen, and FPS games draw on the same parts of the subconscious brain for muscular movement.
 In the same way age brought speed and consistency to your printing or fluidity and confidence to your walking, you will become faster, smoother, and more accurate with aiming the more you play.
 Still, there are definitely things you can do to make this process much easier.

-Before we get into the actual guide, I'll do a quick breakdown of the contents:
+Before we get into the actual guide, I'll do a quick breakdown of the contents: Introduction What you just finished reading.

-Where to aim, how to optimize the aim you have right now, and tips for getting the most out of practice time.
+Aiming Where to aim, how to optimize the aim you have right now, and tips for getting the most out of practice time.

+Shooting -- Why?
 Why you need to control your shots.
 Accuracy and the impacts of deviation and recoil.

+Shooting -- How?
 How you control your shots.
 When to control your shots.

-Some advice on mice and mousepads.
+Setup -- Hardware Some advice on mice and mousepads.

-Setup -- Urban Terror
+Setup -- Urban Terror Sensitivity, mouse accel, DPI.

-Some final words and credits.
+Closing Some final words and credits.

 Aiming